lupapiste/lupapiste/resources/email-templates/en-inforequest-invite.md

 {{link}}

-What is Lupapiste?
-An electronic service developed in collaboration by Solita Ltd., municipalities, and the Ministry of the Environment.
+Lupapiste is an electronic service developed in collaboration by Evolta Ltd., municipalities, and the Ministry of the Environment.
 In the service, built environment permit matters can be handled in interaction with the municipality authorities and the parties of the project.